How to take care of your skin after being in the sun

-Hopefully, you remembered to apply SPF to your lips earlier in the day, but for after-sun care, a hydrating lip mask or overnight treatment will be your BFF.
+Hopefully, you remembered to apply SPF to your lips earlier in the day, but a hydrating lip mask or overnight treatment will be your BFF for after-sun care.
 You want maximum moisture, so don't wait until bedtime — act fast!

 A little after-sun TLC goes a long way

-Whether you get sunburned or not, you should be treating your skin to some well-deserved moisture after prolonged sun exposure.
+Whether you get sunburned or not, you should treat your skin to some well-deserved moisture after prolonged sun exposure.
 After all, no one wants to bring the heat of the day home with them.
-Quench your parched skin with a routine of cooling and hydrating products, and don't forget to drink up!
+Quench your thirsty skin with a routine of cooling and hydrating products, and don't forget to drink up!
 It's the more moisture, the better when you're dealing with dry, dehydrated skin.